By Pradeep Pandey · Co-Founder · 21 min read · Updated

 - The trade-offs CAH demos should probe most carefully on QGenda: setup time, fit at small-hospital scale, and pricing for facilities that only need nursing scheduling.

-- The main CAH-appropriate alternatives include TCP/Aladtec (self-serve, healthcare and EMS focus), ShiftWizard (self-serve, hospital nursing focus), NurseGrid Manager (nurse-facing app), and SimpleScheduleAI (managed service, CAH-specific).
+- The main CAH-appropriate self-serve alternatives include TCP/Aladtec (self-serve, healthcare and EMS focus), ShiftWizard (self-serve, hospital nursing focus), and NurseGrid Manager (nurse-facing, communication layer).
+A managed service is a fourth option for facilities where the nurse manager cannot sustain platform administration alongside clinical duties.

 - If the goal is reducing nurse manager burden rather than just replacing the platform, a managed service addresses that more directly than a platform swap.